githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/4-configure-github-copilot.md

 <!-- add image, https://docs.github.com/en/copilot/configuring-github-copilot/configuring-github-copilot-in-visual-studio#enabling-or-disabling-github-copilot -->

+Here are the steps for enabling or disabling GitHub Copilot.

+1. To enable or disable GitHub Copilot, click the GitHub Copilot icon in the bottom panel of the Visual Studio window
+2. When disabling GitHub Copilot, you will be asked whether you want to disable suggestions globally, or for the language of the file you are currently editing
+   -  To disable suggestions from GitHub Copilot globally, click **Disable Globally**
+   -  To disable suggestions from GitHub Copilot for a specified language, click **Disable for LANGUAGE**

 ## Configuring ReSharper for GitHub Copilot

 GitHub Copilot may work best when you configure ReSharper to use GitHub Copilot's native IntelliSense.
 ReSharper assists Visual Studio in terms of code analysis, set of refactoring and code transformations, and depth of navigation support.
 Additionally, ReSharper helps with software development and maintenance tasks such as: finding unused code, complying with naming guidelines, detecting possible runtime exceptions, and adopting software design patterns.
 In the Visual Studio toolbar, use tools, options, environment, IntelliSense, and general.

+Here are the steps to configure ReSharper for GitHub Copilot:

+1. In the Visual Studio toolbar, under **Tools**, click **Options**
+2. In the Options dialog, under **Environment**, click **IntelliSense** and then click **General**
+3. Under **General** select **Visual Studio** and then click **Save**

 ## Configuring GitHub Copilot in a JetBrains IDE